Maroon Bells Amphitheater Wedding: Your Complete Guide to Saying “I Do” in Aspen’s Breathtaking Venue

 Sample Wedding Day Timeline

-• 12:00 p.m. – Guest shuttle departs from Aspen hotel
+12:00 p.m. – Guest shuttle departs from the designated Aspen hotel

-• 12:30 p.m. – Guests arrive and gather at amphitheater
+12:30 p.m. – Guests arrive and gather at the amphitheater

-• 1:00 p.m. – Ceremony begins
+1:00 p.m. – Ceremony begins

-• 1:30 p.m. – Ceremony ends, congratulations and hugs
+1:30 p.m. – Ceremony ends, followed by congratulations and hugs

-• 1:45 p.m. – Quick family photos at amphitheater
+1:45 p.m. – Family photos at the amphitheater

-• 2:00 p.m. – Walk to Maroon Lake for couple photos
+2:00 p.m. – Walk to Maroon Lake for couple portraits

-• 2:30 p.m. – Guests board return shuttle
+2:30 p.m. – Guests board the return shuttle

-• 3:00 p.m. – Couple finishes photos and heads down
+3:00 p.m. – Couple finishes photos and heads back down

-• 4:00 p.m. – Cocktail hour begins at reception venue
+4:00 p.m. – Cocktail hour begins at the reception venue

-• Evening – Toasts, dancing, celebration
+Evening – Toasts, dancing, and celebration

 Bride touching groom's shoulder during first look with forested mountains and overcast sky in distance